Select your language

 David is responsible for maintaining and developing the Register of Education Practitioners in Wales.
 He is also responsible for our fitness to practise function, and investigating and hearing cases referred to the EWC, as well as data analysis, reporting, and data governance.

-David joined the EWC in November 2020, working initially as Head of Fitness to Practice, until moving to his current post in September 2023.
+He joined the EWC in November 2020, working initially as Head of Fitness to Practice, until moving to his current post in September 2023.
 David’s previous role was as a senior trade union official with a teaching union.

 Bethan is responsible for accreditation of professional programmes and promotion of careers in the education profession, professional development, strategic planning and communications, and policy development.